-One of the ways to grow your Instagram account is to add hashtags for popular hubs to your pictures.
+One of the ways to grow your Instagram wildlife photography account is to add hashtags for popular hubs to your pictures.
 Instagram wildlife hubs are curated accounts that feature photographs tagged (#) with the hub’s hashtag.
-Credit is always given to the owner of the photograph, so a feature gives you exposure to all the hub’s followers!
+Credit is given to the owner of the photograph, so a feature gives you exposure to all the hub’s followers!

 More exposure = more likes and follows!

 There are other ways to grow your following too – I share all my secrets at the end of the article, including how to get ahead of the Instagram Algorithm.

 Make sure you follow me on Instagram to get the latest hashtag and Instagram updates.